 The Sunburst Prototype

 Serial number: 811197 (1966).
 Thanks to Don for sending the below pics.
 This is the very first mid 1960's Flying V that was ever made.
 Other than the decals, it is totally unmolested and 100% factory original.
 It dates from 1966 and has some features that are not on any other 1960's Flying V. Notice the location of the toggle switch and front mounting screws on the pickguard.
 Plus, the front of the pickguard is squared-off over the neck joint pickup cavity.
 It also has the very short neck shelf and long truss rod cover.
 I have never seen a short neck shelf or long truss rod cover on any other 1960's Sunburst Flying V. The long truss rod cover is more common on the Cherry finish Vs from Batch #1 and Batch #2.
+The serial number is stamped on the back edge of the headstock as normal, but it is next to the D string tuner on the opposite back edge.
+No other late 60's V has the serial stamped in that location.
 This Sunburst Flying V is probably the first of two that shipped in late 1966 and is the initial prototype.

 Notice the short neck shelf.
 This is the only Sunburst Flying V that I have ever seen with this early Batch #1 feature.